Regularization Matters in Policy Optimization

 \subsection{Settings}

 \textbf{Regularization Methods.} We study six regularization methods, namely, $L_2$ and $L_1$ weight regularization, weight clipping, Dropout \citep{srivastava2014dropout}, Batch Normalization \citep{ioffe2015batch}, and entropy regularization.
 See Appendix \ref{app:reg} for detailed introduction.
 Note that we consider entropy as a separate regularization method because it encourages exploration and helps to prevent premature convergence \citep{mnih2016asynchronous}.
 In Appendix \ref{app:l2_entropy}, we show that in the presence of certain regularizers, adding entropy on top does not lead to significant performance difference.

-\textbf{Algorithms.} We evaluate the six regularization methods introduced in Section \ref{reg} using four popular policy optimization algorithms, namely, A2C \citep{mnih2016asynchronous}, TRPO \citep{schulman2015trust}, PPO \citep{schulman2017proximal}, and SAC \citep{haarnoja2018soft}.
+\textbf{Algorithms.} We evaluate regularization methods on four popular policy optimization algorithms, namely, A2C \citep{mnih2016asynchronous}, TRPO \citep{schulman2015trust}, PPO \citep{schulman2017proximal}, and SAC \citep{haarnoja2018soft}.
 The first three algorithms are on-policy while the last one is off-policy.
 For the first three algorithms, we adopt the code from OpenAI Baseline \citep{baselines}, and for SAC, we use the official implementation at \citep{saccode}.
-Our code can be accessed at \url{https://github.com/xuanlinli17/po-rl-regularization}.

-\textbf{Tasks.} The algorithms with different regularizers are tested on nine continuous control tasks: Hopper, Walker, HalfCheetah, Ant, Humanoid, and HumanoidStandup from the MuJoCo simulation environment \citep{todorov2012mujoco}; Humanoid, AtlasForwardWalk, and HumanoidFlagrun from the more challenging RoboSchool \citep{roboschool} suite.
+\textbf{Tasks.} The algorithms with different regularizers are tested on nine continuous control tasks: Hopper, Walker, HalfCheetah, Ant, Humanoid, and HumanoidStandup from MuJoCo \citep{todorov2012mujoco}; Humanoid, AtlasForwardWalk, and HumanoidFlagrun from RoboSchool \citep{roboschool}.
 Among the MuJoCo tasks, agents for Hopper, Walker, and HalfCheetah are easier to learn, while Ant, Humanoid, HumanoidStandup are relatively harder (larger state-action space, more training examples).
-The three Roboschool tasks are even harder than all the MuJoCo tasks as they require more timesteps to converge.
+The three Roboschool tasks are even harder than the MuJoCo tasks as they require more timesteps to converge \citep{roboschoolofficialblog}.
 To better understand how different regularization methods work on different difficulties, we roughly categorize the first three environments as ``easy'' tasks and the last six as ``hard'' tasks.
 Besides continuous control, we provide results on randomly sampled Atari environments \citep{atari_env} in Appendix \ref{app:atari}, which have discrete action space and different reward properties.
 Our observations are mostly similar to those on continuous control tasks.